NganbaIncognito/Digispark_Scripts/README.md

 # Collection for the BadUSB Digispark

-Collection of duckyscripts i have used for awareness campaign 2019 @ Howest Brugge
+Collection of duckyscripts i have used for my awareness campaign 2019 @ Howest Brugge

-### Installing
+### Requirements

-CommingSoonTM
+Replace keyboard.h in the arduino installation directory

 ## Authors